-- Accurately reflect approvals associated with preliminary subdivision plans, recombinations, or master plans that may precede them
+- Accurately reflect approvals associated with Preliminary Subdivision Plans, Recombinations, Administrative Site Reviews, or Master Plans that may precede them;

-- Establish boundaries and addresses that affect construction of buildings on the property
+- Establishes boundaries and addresses that affect the construction of buildings on the property.

-Single track – Certain maps typically require review by Development Services and no more than one other department.
-These include boundary surveys, exempt maps, recombinations, tree conservation, transit easement maps and right-of-way dedications not related to an approved or pending development plan.
+Single track – Certain maps typically require review by Planning and Development and no more than one other department.
+These include boundary surveys, exempt maps, recombinations, tree conservation areas, transit easement maps, and right-of-way dedications not related to an approved or pending development plan.

-Multi-track - A map related to an approved development plan, subdivision, site plan or master plan typically needs review by Development Services and at least two other departments.
+Multi-track - A map related to an approved development plan, subdivision, site plan or master plan typically requires review by Planning and Development and at least two other departments.

-- Some maps require approval of public infrastructure construction drawings under the conditions of approval for a preliminary subdivision or site plan
+- Some maps require prior approval of Site Permit Review (SPR) drawings under the conditions of approval for subdivisions or site plans.

 - If legal documents (such as the Transit Easement Template) are required to be approved prior to staff signing off on the preliminary plat, they must be submitted to LegalDocumentReview@raleighnc.gov